I-Team: BPD Investigating 21 Officers Over Possibly Violating Rules On Sergeant's Exam

-BOSTON (CBS) – Boston Police are investigating 21 of their own officers, according to I-Team sources.
+BOSTON (CBS) – Boston Police are investigating 21 of their own officers, according to WBZ-TV I-Team sources.

 Internal affairs opened the inquiry after learning the officers who took the most recent sergeant’s promotional exam allegedly brought paper and possibly notes into the testing room, which would be in violation of the examination rules.
-If the allegations are proven to be true, it could lead to disqualification or worse.READ MORE: Dracut Teacher On Leave After Handing Out Sexual Survey To Science Class
+If the allegations are proven to be true, it could lead to disqualification or worse.READ MORE: Oscar Bolding Jr. Charged With Murder In Dorchester Shooting

 Former Boston Police Commissioner and WBZ-TV security analyst Ed Davis says potentially the officers “would be disciplined, up to and including termination.
 So that’s a very serious allegation.”